thomas-bouvier/distributed-continual-learning/README.md

 * `continuum 1.2.7`
 * `nvidia-dali-cuda110 1.27.0` (optional)

 Make sure to install [Neomem](https://github.com/thomas-bouvier/neomem) to benefit from global sampling of representatives.
-Simlink it using `ln -s ../neomem cpp_loader`.
-If not available, this code will fallback to a Python, local only, low performance rehearsal buffer implementation.
+If not available, this code will fallback to a Python, local, low performance rehearsal buffer implementation.

+If Neomem is installed outside of this directory, simlink it using `ln -s ../neomem cpp_loader`.

 Further Python packages used are listed in requirements.txt.
 Assuming Python and pip are set up, these packages can be installed using: